-Choosing your first Himalayan trek is not easy.
-On the Indiahikes website there are over 20 treks to do.
+C hoosing your first Himalayan trek is not easy.
+On the Indiahikes website, there are over 25 treks to choose from.
 If I were thinking of my first trek, for sure I would be bamboozled.
-By the end of this article I’ll help you narrow down your choices to just two or three if you are a beginner.
+By the end of this article, I’ll help you narrow down your choices to just two or three if you are a beginner.

 Don’t choose a trek because it is “easy” or “moderate” on the Indiahikes website.
 Most of the treks on our website are doable by a fit person, whatever be the grading.
 Having said that, all treks need physical preparation, even those labelled “easy.”